TheOnePath/Better-Flint-And-Steels/README.md

 ### If the game crashes on start up.

 If your game is crashing on start up, it's most-likely to be your end and not mine.
-Please make sure you have a stable release of Forge installed and not using forge before Bluid 1.12.2-14.23.0.2486, the most stable release is listed for Build 1.12.2 - 14.23.4.2705 but the lastest version is fine as well.
+Please make sure you have a stable release of Forge installed and not using forge before Build 1.12.2-14.23.0.2486, the most stable release is listed for Build 1.12.2 - 14.23.4.2705 but the lastest version is fine as well.
 Also make sure you are using an up-to-date version of Java 8 - and not before, don't have Java 6 installed.